wml-frc/CJ-Vision/docs/gettingStarted.md

 8. Output

 - Outputting images is generally only for the debugging stage as there are usually no screens on a coprocessor.
 The exception to this is using the output stream.
-Which will set up a MJPEG stream on a serperate thread from the main program.
+Which will set up a MJPEG stream on a separate thread from the main program.

 - The output/display structure is a static templated verdict function with two required parameters.
 But expandable to as many parameters (images to output) as needed.
 In OpenCV a waitkey is required for the processing to be completed for the image and to output it properly.
 This slows down the program, but is only needed when debugging or when you want to output an image.